-It can be tricky to water by touch by inserting finger into smaller sized starter pots.
-And for new gardeners just looking at the surface does not tell the full story, especially with deeper starter pots.
+It can be tricky to water by touch by inserting a finger into smaller-sized starter pots.
+And for new gardeners just looking at the surface does not tell the whole story, especially with deeper starter pots.

 3 steps to “watering by weight”

 I find “watering by weight” to be extremely useful.
-It takes a little while to get “the feeling” but when you have it, it will be so much easier to give enough water without risking to give too much or too little water.
+It takes a little while to get “the feeling” but when you have it, it will be so much easier to give enough water without risking giving too much or too little water.

 - You need to use one and the same type of pots and potting soil mixes.